 If you are a constant reader of this blog, you will know how much I love my plantains.
-I eat them as chips, plainly fried, to replace french fries and so many more ways; and this plantain frittata is also another way I use to sneak plantains inside my meals.
+I eat them as chips, or make them into fries, to replace french fries, and so many more ways; and this plantain frittata is also another way I use to sneak plantains inside my meals.
+You can check out some of my favorite plantain recipes here.

 Don’t be intimidated by the long list of ingredients.
 These are ingredients you probably have in your pantry: It’s really an easy dish to put together.

 This is my take on how to make plantain frittata.
-Often times, the plantains are cut into round or oval slices and carefully arranged on top of the eggs.
-However, I’ve simplified the method here by cutting my plantains into cubes and just spreading it over my eggs.
+Oftentimes, the plantains are cut into round or oval slices and carefully arranged on top of the eggs.
+However, I’ve simplified the method here by cutting my plantains into cubes and just spreading them over my eggs.
 Saves me a few seconds! 🙂

 Other additions you can have in your frittata